Chohoonhee/EHPT-XC/README.md

 **NOTE**: Please don't request write access to the template of the agreement sheet.
 Download the agreement sheet and fill it locally on your computer and send it to us.

+@inproceedings{cho2024benchmark,
+  title={A Benchmark Dataset for Event-Guided Human Pose Estimation and Tracking in Extreme Conditions}, author={Cho, Hoonhee and Kim, Taewoo and Jeong, Yuhwan and Yoon, Kuk-Jin}, booktitle={The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2024}
+}